RebornL/RFCN-pytorch.1.0/README.md

 ImportError: cannot import name '_mask'
 ```

-you have two way to slove this problem.
+You have two way to slove this problem.

 - comment the coco dataset part, if you only use the voc datasets.